ChorongShin/final-project/README.md

-# final-project
+# React-Practice

-A full stack JavaScript solo project.
+A full stack React-Practice